GUNDAANUTEJ/StudyBuddy/README.md

 * Backend language + framework - The backend language and framework for this project would be JavaScript / Node.js
 * Backend app host - Heroku
 * Data host + type - Atlas MongoDB
-* Front-end page plan - The Front-end page plan would be single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
-The goal is faster transitions that make the website feel more like a native app.
 * Front-end design - React.js.
 * Static analysis tools - Snyk.